LibbyWin/student/README.md

 ## Wireframes

 These can be seen in their own folder located in Static/wireframe.
-[View wireframes]   (..static/wireframe)
+[View wireframes](..static/wireframe)

 ## Version control